ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 - Mode 3: network deactivated using multiple Google Analytics accounts

 > <strong>Google Analytics Dashboard for WP on GitHub</strong><br>
-> You can submit feature requests or bugs on [Google Analytics Dashboard for WP](https://github.com/awesomemotive/Google-Analytics-Dashboard-for-WP) repository.
+> You can submit feature requests or bugs on [the Google Analytics Dashboard for WP by ExactMetrics Github repository](https://github.com/awesomemotive/Google-Analytics-Dashboard-for-WP).

 == Installation ==